BriteCore/Design-Team-Projects/README.md

 <img src="https://github.com/IntuitiveWebSolutions/DesignProject/blob/project-v3/design_test_mockup.png?s=200" alt="mockup"/>

 Come up with a high fidelty version of this design that contains any changes you can think of to improve the UX and UI of this feature.
-Specific wording, ordering of questions, layout changes, and anything else can be proposed as a change.
+Specific wording, ordering of questions, layout changes, and anything else can be proposed.

 ### Considerations
 * Once all information is entered, a replacement cost can automatically be fetched and updated, or this could also be triggered by a user action.